Fundamental Analysis Guides

 • Debt: This encompasses both the company’s short-term and long-term financial obligations.

 • EBITDA: It represents the company’s earnings before subtracting interest, taxes, depreciation, and amortization.
-EBITDA offers an approximation of the company’s operational profitability.
+EBITDA approximates the company’s operational profitability.

 The calculation: Debt-to-EBITDA Ratio = Total Debt / EBITDA

-Understanding these components helps evaluate whether a company can comfortably sustain its debt and potentially handle additional loans.
+Understanding these components helps evaluate whether a company can comfortably service its debt and potentially take on additional loans.

 Calculating Debt to EBITDA